Course Description and Prerequisites

 - Completion of the weekly quiz.

 Required: OpenStax College.
 Psychology.
 OpenStax CNX.
-Sep 28, 2015. http://firstname.lastname@example.org.
+Jun 25, 2018.
+Version 8.1; https://firstname.lastname@example.org.
 This text was selected for this course because it is of high quality, it is free and open to use, and is at an appropriate reading level for an introductory psychology course.

 Optional: Gilbert, D., Schacter, D., Wegner, D., Johnsrude, I., and Nock, M. K. (2014).
 Psychology: Third Canadian Edition.
 Worth, ISBN-13:978-1429237215.
 This optional text was selected for this course because it is of high quality, and is at an appropriate reading level for a first-year student.

 The course outline is subject to change.
-The official outline for this course can be found in the course materials.
+The official outline for this course can be found within the course site.